music-suite/music-suite/docs/src/User-Guide.md

 ```

-## Chords and rests
+## Rests, tuplets and ties

-There is never any need to explicitly create rests, chords, tuplets or ties in Music Suite.
+There is never any need to explicitly create rests, tuplets or ties in Music Suite.
+Instead, each note exist in a dedicated time span, which can be inspected and transformed.
+When we compose music expressions in parallel, all notes are interleaved without affecting their onset or duration.

 Notes with the same onset and offset are rendered as chords by default.

 ```music+haskell
 pseq [c,d,e,c] <> pseq [e,f,g,e] <> pseq [g,a,b,g]